joostvdg/tap-workshops/docs/supply-chain/custom.md

 ## Goals & Outcomes

+* [ ] I have a basic understanding of Cartographer Supply Chain
+* [ ] I have a basic understanding of Tekton
+* [ ] I've written and implemented my own Tekton Task
+* [ ] I've written and implemented my own Tekton Pipeline
-* I've written and implemented my own Custom Supply Chain on a Cluster
+* [ ] I've written and implemented my own Custom Supply Chain on a Cluster
-* ?
+* [ ] I've written and implemented my own Custom Supply Chain on a Cluster, using Tekton

 ## Steps